kblok/kblok.github.io/_posts/2021-03-12-ui-testing-with-puppeteer-released.md

 In Chapter 4, where you will learn to interact with the page, but you will also learn about **CSS selectors and XPath**.
 You will even see a little bit about **JavaScript closures** in Chapter 7.
 Chapter 8 is about **environments emulation**, but I open the chapter talking about the internet ecosystem.

 **This book is also for web developers!!**
 In chapter 2, I talk about how web developers can use web automation as part of their workflow to test their UI components.
-In Chapter 7, We see how to **generating content** with Puppeteer.
+In Chapter 7, We see how to **generate content** with Puppeteer.
 Then in chapter 9, I talk about **web scraping** and scraping ethics.
 The last chapter is about **performance**, which is something we should all care about.

 # Filling your toolbox